University of Texas at Dallas: Dining

-Students have a selection of food sources on campus, including commercial restaurants, primarily within the Student Union, and a traditional dining hall near the residence halls.
-Firehouse Subs, Chick-fil-A, Smoothie King, Halal Guys, Panda Express, Starbucks, and Einstein Bros.
-Bagels are some of the most popular restaurants.
-The Student Union dining hall opened on August 12, 2009 in conjunction with the opening of the first residence hall and was later replaced by a new dining hall within the Residence Hall West complex.
+Students have multiple dining options, including commercial restaurants primarily within the Student Union, a traditional dining hall near the residence halls, and convenience stores within buildings.
+Commercial restaurants include Firehouse Subs, Chick-fil-A, Smoothie King, Halal Guys, Panda Express, Starbucks, and Einstein Bros.
+Bagels.
+The Student Union dining hall opened on August 12, 2009, in conjunction with the opening of the first residence hall and was later replaced by a new dining hall within the Residence Hall West complex.
 The former Student Union dining hall was later replaced by an extended food court area featuring an expanded Chick-fil-A and a Panda Express, among other options.
 The Student Union building houses The Pub which features a sit-down restaurant atmosphere.
 Beginning in the fall 2016 semester, UT Dallas Dining began hosting local food trucks on campus.
 All first-year students living on campus are required to purchase a meal plan; meal plans are optional for all other students who live on campus.